Economic history of Mexico: Early republic to 1855

-However, conservative intellectual and government official Lucas Alamán founded the investment bank, Banco de Avío, in 1830 in an attempt to give direct government support to enterprise.
-The bank never achieved its purpose of providing capital for industrial investment and ceased to exist twelve years after its founding.
+In October, 1835, the Conservative Party intellectual and statesman Lucas Alaman, the Banco de Avío, a state owned bank was established in order to provide pecuniary aid and machinery to Mexico's industry and agriculture.
+This was the first formal bank in Mexican history but the experiment had limited success, succeeding mainly in the field of textiles.
+The establishment of a national bank was further decreed in 1837.

 Despite obstacles to industrialization in the early post-independence period, cotton textiles produced in factories owned by Mexicans date from the 1830s in the central region.
 The Banco de Avío did loan money to cotton textile factories during its existence, so that in the 1840s, there were close to 60 factories in Puebla and Mexico City to supply the most robust consumer market in the capital.
 In the colonial era, that region had seen the development of obrajes, small-scale workshops that wove cotton and woolen cloth.

 In the early republic, other industries developed on a modest scale, including glass, paper, and beer brewing.
 Other enterprises produced leather footwear, hats, wood-working, tailoring, and bakeries, all of which were small-scale and designed to serve domestic, urban consumers within a narrow market.
 There were no factories to produce machines used in manufacturing, although there was a small iron and steel industry in the late 1870s before Porfirio Díaz's regime took hold after 1876.

 Some of the factors that impeded Mexico's own industrial development were also barriers to penetration of British capital and goods in the early republic.
 Small-scale manufacturing in Mexico could make a modest profit in the regions where it existed, but with high transportation costs and protective import tariffs and internal transit tariffs, there was not enough profit for British to pursue that route.